 Don’t Take Their Word For It: The Misclassification of Bond Mutual Funds

-We provide evidence that mutual fund managers misclassify their holdings, and that these misclassifications have a real and significant impact on investor capital flows.
-In particular, we provide the first systematic study of bond funds’ reported asset profiles to Morningstar against their actual portfolios.
-Many funds report more investment grade assets than are actually held in their portfolios, making these funds appear significantly less risky.
-This results in pervasive misclassifications across the universe of US fixed income mutual funds by Morningstar, who relies on these reported holdings.
-The problem is widespread- resulting in about 30% of funds being misclassified with safer profiles, when compared against their actual, publicly reported holdings.
-“Misclassified funds” – i.e., those that hold risky bonds, but claim to hold safer bonds– outperform the actual low-risk funds in their peer groups.
-“Misclassified funds” therefore receive higher Morningstar Ratings (significantly more Morningstar Stars) and higher investor flows due to this perceived outperformance.
+We provide evidence that bond fund managers misclassify their holdings, and that these misclassifications have a real and significant impact on investor capital flows.
+In particular, many funds report more investment grade assets than are actually held in their portfolios to important information intermediaries, making these funds appear significantly less risky.
+This results in pervasive misclassification across the universe of US fixed income mutual funds.
+The problem is widespread - resulting in up to 31.4% of funds being misclassified with safer profiles, when compared against their true, publicly reported holdings.
+“Misclassified funds” – i.e., those that hold risky bonds, but claim to hold safer bonds – appear to on-average outperform the low-risk funds in their peer groups.
+Within category groups, “Misclassified funds” moreover receive higher Morningstar Ratings (significantly more Morningstar Stars) and higher investor flows due to this perceived on-average outperformance.
 However, when we correctly classify them based on their actual risk, these funds are mediocre performers.
-Misreporting is stronger following several quarters of large negative returns, and it is strong at the fund family level.
+These Misclassified funds also significantly underperform precisely when junk-bonds crash in returns.
+Misreporting is stronger following several quarters of large negative returns.

-Keywords: Morningstar, Mutual Fund, Misclassification, Rating, Fund Flow, Fixed Income
+Keywords: Misclassification, Rating, Fund flow, Fixed income, Mutual Fund

 Suggested Citation: Suggested Citation